 Though these materials vary in many ways, they also have some similarities.
 First, both asphalt and concrete have a gravel base.
 They are both made with stone and sand.
 The primary difference involves their adhesive materials.
 Asphalt is petroleum based while concrete is made of cement.

 This simple variance leads to a variety of differences between the materials.
 Here are five ways asphalt and concrete driveways differ.

-Wondering how to fix cracks in your asphalt driveway?
+Wondering how to start fixing driveway cracks at your home?
 Driveway cracks are commonly caused by cycles of aging, a settling subbase and/or freezing and thawing.
 Untreated cracks will lead to moisture entry and eventual erosion of underlying subbase under your concrete or asphalt.

-The best way to avoid these cracks is to be proactive and take action before they extend and worsen.
-Some of the tools necessary to fix asphalt driveways are available at your local hardware store.
-So, purchase the right crack filler and tools for your driveway and follow these instructions for the best results.
+The best way to avoid further damage to your pavement is to be proactive and take action before the cracks extend and worsen.
+We can supply essential products necessary to fix asphalt driveways.
+So, purchase the right crack filler and tools for your driveway and follow these instructions for the best results when repairing driveway cracks.

 Most home improvement contractors are reputable people who do a professional job for fair prices.
 But if you’re thinking of hiring someone to repair your driveway (asphalt paving or concrete patching), you should take a few simple steps to ensure that you aren’t taken advantage of by a disreputable contractor.

 Driveway repair is one of the most common improvement projects that untrustworthy contractors target in order to scam homeowners (for one of the many examples of driveway repair fraud arrests, check out this arrest report.)
 When spring arrives every year, many people discover that their driveway has developed cracks, and getting repaved or patched becomes a priority.
 Unfortunately, many homeowners don’t do some very easy homework before paying a contractor to fix their driveways, and they end up getting shoddy repair work (or worse).